-You have the right to appeal against the recognition authority’s decision.
+You have the right to appeal the recognition authority’s decision.
 The decision can be appealed pursuant to the provisions of the Norwegian Administration Act Chapter VI.

 The right of appeal also applies if the recognition authority has exceeded the case processing deadline (see Case processing deadlines above).

-The Norwegian Directorate of Civil Protection (DSB)
+The Norwegian Directorate for Civil Protection (DSB)

 P.O.
 Box 2014

 Tlf:(+47) 33 41 25 00

 Office address: Rambergveien 9, 3115 Tønsberg